JGCRI/gcam-doc/energy.md

 ### Gas processing

-The structure of the natural gas supply and distribution in GCAM is shown in Figure 6:
+The structure of the natural gas supply and distribution in GCAM is shown below:

 ![Figure 6](gcam-figs/gas_processing.png)<br/>
 Gas processing and distribution, with example coefficients.